isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 If you are mobbing for a full day, we recommend two observations retrospectives, one before lunch and one at the end of the day.

 When retrospectives are frequent and short, the outcomes from them are small.
-But those small outcomes are usually acted upon.
-When they are long and infrequent, you get big outcomes that are ignored.
+But those small outcomes are usually acted upon and problems can be nipped in the bud.
+When they are long and infrequent, you get big outcomes that are largely ignored.

 In your first retrospectives, don't expect a lot of observations.
 Like everything else, it takes time to build the habit of noticing what is going on.
 Part of the reason to do regular retrospectives, is to build the metacognition abilities of your team.
 Once those are built, you might notice people making observations while the mobbing is happening and even writing them down.
 At this point you might be tempted to abandon the retrospective all together, as it is no longer needed.
 Don't.
-If you do, you have to rebuild that skill up after the habit fades away.
+If you do, you have to rebuild that skill up after a couple of weeks when the habit fades away.